top of page

 Food As Medicine is a heartfelt initiative rooted in the work of Leading in Colour and brought to life by a trio of incredible women—Serisha Iyar (South African), Rose-Ingrid Benjamin (Haitian), and Janet Akins (Nigerian).
 These Eldest Immigrant Daughters connected through shared experiences of navigating parentified roles in their families and their work as advocates for racial equity.
 Together, they envisioned a space where racialized women like them could gather, heal, and build solidarity.
 Supported by Leading in Colour, this initiative is creating a powerful network in Ottawa for racialized women and femmes aged 20-40, fostering cultural exchange, storytelling, and collective growth.

-VOICES CANADA is proud to launch our second annual Community Project Grant!
 This $1,000 grant is designed to fuel the creativity and passion of BIPOC changemakers across Ontario.
 Our goal is simple: to get resources directly into the hands of people and organizations who are already doing the powerful, grassroots work of empowering and energizing diverse communities.

 Who Can Apply?